Peergos/Peergos/README.md

  - network addresses are shared after connection
  - network topology is learned through normal traffic (ring based with random links across circle ~ log(N))

-4.0 User address modelled on bitcoin addresses
+4.0 User address is a public key
- - 64 alpha-numeric characters
- - uppercase letter "O", uppercase letter "I", lowercase letter "l", and the number "0" are never used
- - has an associated private and public key
  - private key is required to access the user's files
- - several of the characters are a checksum
  - each new address is validated by the network before it can be used to donate space

 5.0 Encryption